InteractiveDataVis/Interactive-Data-Vis-Sp2021/tutorial6_hierarchical/NOTES.md

 Sometimes it helps to formulate what you understood and where you got stuck in order to move forward.
 Feel free to include `code snippets`, `screenshots`, and `error message text` here as well.

-If you find you you are not able complete this week's, reflecting on where you are getting stuck here will help you get full credit for this week's tutorial
+If you find you're not able complete this week's assignment, reflecting on where you are getting stuck here will help you get full credit for this week's tutorial

 ------------